ninewise/dissertation/frag-gene-scan/main.md

 execution, but their latest releases suffer from their own issues.
 FGS implements multithreading in a very inefficient way, making it much slower than FGS+.
-The implementation doesn't preserve input order, breaking for example the synchronization between pair-end read files without an extra sorting step in postprocessing.
+The implementation doesn't preserve input order, breaking for example the synchronization between paired end read files without an extra sorting step in postprocessing.
 Bugs have also been introduced when replacing Perl code with C functions.
 In addition, out-of-bound memory access may corrupt its results and cause the